Particular/docs.particular.net/tutorials/nservicebus-step-by-step/5-retrying-errors/tutorial.md

 The last step, moving the message to an error queue, is how NServiceBus deals with **systemic exceptions**.
 In a messaging system, systemic exceptions are the cause of **poison messages**, messages that cannot be processed successfully under any circumstances.
 Poison messages have to be moved aside, otherwise they will clog up the queue and prevent valid messages from being processed.

-We'll take a look at a few options for configuring retries in the exercise, but for more the details check out the [recoverability documentation](/nservicebus/recoverability/).
+We'll take a look at a few options for configuring retries in the exercise, but for more details, check out the [recoverability documentation](/nservicebus/recoverability/).

 ## Replaying messages